mb720/sparse/readme.md

 }
 ```
 We got a [`Try`](http://www.scala-lang.org/api/2.10.3/index.html#scala.util.Try) back from `parse` which contains, if the parsing was successful, the blocks from the parsed file.
-The first block we got back looks like this:
+The first block we got back is this:

     start
       first line in first block